adikelvianto/Adi_Kelvianto/README.md

 What i've done on this project are:
 * **Processed** arround **27k images** to have size of 224x224, **convert** it to **tfrecords** format to enable **parallelization training**, and **split the dataset** into train, validation and test dataset.
-* Created style transfer model with **AdaIn** method, which consist of **encoder** model that based on sliced **VGG-19** pretrained model, **decoder** that basically inverse of the encoder model also AdaIn function to allign statistical features of content image and style image.
+* Created style transfer model using **AdaIn** method, which consist of **encoder** model that based on sliced **VGG-19** pretrained model, **decoder** that basically inverse of the encoder model also AdaIn function to allign statistical features of content image and style image.
-* **Train models** with those image datasets for 500 epochs and show the reconstructed image every 10 epochs to see performance of NST model.
+* **Trained model** with those image datasets for 500 epochs and analyze the reconstructed image every 10 epochs to see performance of NST model.

 <p>This is an example of image reconstruced based on model that I built.</p>
 <p align="center">